Kurds: Handicrafts

 Outside of weaving and clothing, there are many other Kurdish handicrafts, which were traditionally often crafted by nomadic Kurdish tribes.
 These are especially well known in Iran, most notably the crafts from the Kermanshah and Sanandaj regions.
-Among these crafts are chess boards, talismans, jewelry, ornaments, weaponry, instruments etc.
+Among these crafts are chess boards, talismans, jewelry, ornaments, weaponry, and instruments.

 Kurdish blades include a distinct jambiya, with its characteristic I-shaped hilt, and oblong blade.
 Generally, these possess double-edged blades, reinforced with a central ridge, a wooden, leather or silver decorated scabbard, and a horn hilt, furthermore they are often still worn decoratively by older men.
 Swords were made as well.
 Most of these blades in circulation stem from the 19th century.

 Another distinct form of art from Sanandaj is 'Oroosi', a type of window where stylized wooden pieces are locked into each other, rather than being glued together.
 These are further decorated with coloured glass, this stems from an old belief that if light passes through a combination of seven colours it helps keep the atmosphere clean.

 Among Kurdish Jews a common practice was the making of talismans, which were believed to combat illnesses and protect the wearer from malevolent spirits.

 Tattoos

-Adorning the body with tattoos (deq in Kurdish) is widespread among the Kurds; even though permanent tattoos are not permissible in Sunni Islam.
+Adorning the body with tattoos (deq in Kurdish) is widespread among the Kurds, even though permanent tattoos are not permissible in Sunni Islam.
 Therefore, these traditional tattoos are thought to derive from pre-Islamic times.

 Tattoo ink is made by mixing soot with (breast) milk and the poisonous liquid from the gall bladder of an animal.
 The design is drawn on the skin using a thin twig and is injected under the skin using a needle.
 These have a wide variety of meanings and purposes, among which are protection against evil or illnesses; beauty enhancement; and the showing of tribal affiliations.
 Religious symbolism is also common among both traditional and modern Kurdish tattoos.
 Tattoos are more prevalent among women than among men, and were generally worn on feet, the chin, foreheads and other places of the body.

 The popularity of permanent, traditional tattoos has greatly diminished among newer generation of Kurds.
 However, modern tattoos are becoming more prevalent; and temporary tattoos are still being worn on special occasions (such as henna, the night before a wedding) and as tribute to the cultural heritage.